nuitrcs/intro-programming-python-jun-2018/day-3/spyder_script.md

 # Writing Code in Spyder & Opening Files

-*From the command line, launch spyder by typing "spyder"*
+From the command line, launch spyder by typing "spyder".

+## Writing a file

 menu: FILE -> NEW FILE